"" 23 Signs You Grew Up With Ehlers-Danlos Syndrome: 2023 - Health and Fitness Informatics

 What is Ehlers-Danlos syndrome?

 A group of rare inherited disorders that affect the connective tissues of the body, particularly blood vessels, skin, and joints, called Ehler-Danlos syndrome.
 The people who have this syndrome their collagen strength(which provides elasticity and strength to the skin, blood vessels, organs and joints) is affected.
 A diagnosis may take several years as people with Ehler-Danlos syndrome are born with it.
-Symptoms include joint hypermobility, hyperelastic skin, easy bruising etc. Proper medical care and early diagnosis are significant to improve the quality of life as currently, there is no cure options are available.
+Symptoms include joint hypermobility, hyperelastic skin, easy bruisping etc. Proper medical care and early diagnosis are significant to improve the quality of life as currently, there is no cure options are available.
 In this blog we will explore the 23 signs you grew up with Ehlers-Danlos Syndrome, symptoms, treatment options and diagnosis.
 It is crucial to know the 23 signs you have EDS as it help you to identify the disease and choose the accurate treatment options.

 Read also Sanfilippo Syndrome symptoms, diagnosis and treatment